-You can submit your scoping and project plan applications using your VEU Registry account at www.veu-registry.vic.gov.au.
+You can submit your scoping and project plan applications using your VEU Registry account .
 For a combined application for scoping and project plan approval, the primary document is the Scoping and Project Plan Approval Form.

-For a standalone application for scoping plan approval, the primary document is the Scoping Plan Approval Form.
-We must have acknowledged your submission of an application for scoping plan approval before commencing physical work for the purposes of a benchmark rating project.
+For an application for scoping plan approval, the primary document is the Scoping Plan Approval Form.
+We must have approved your submission of an application for scoping plan approval before commencing physical work for the purposes of a benchmark rating project.

-These documents are available at www.esc.vic.gov.au/benchmark-rating.
+These documents are available at www.esc.vic.gov.au/benchmark-rating